-Which five people from New Testament times (not including Jesus), do you think had the most influence on Christianity throughout the following generations?
+Which five people from New Testament times (not including Jesus) had the most influence on Christianity throughout the following generations?

 How often do you think Barnabas makes the list?
 Assuming you know who he is, did his name even cross your mind?

-Barnabas is an great example of the incredible good you can do when you don’t care who gets credit.
-Though he is uncelebrated by history, without Barnabas — you could argue — there would have been no Apostle Paul, no John Mark, and no Gospel of Mark.
+Barnabas is a great example of the incredible good you can do when you don’t care who gets credit.
+Though he is uncelebrated by history, without Barnabas perhaps there would have been no Apostle Paul, no John Mark, and no Gospel of Mark.

 We first meet Barnabas in Acts 4.
 New converts were flooding Jerusalem to be taught by the Apostles.
 There wasn’t really any place else to go.
-They didn’t have the New Testament yet nor a Christian church on every corner.
-Once you learned as much as the person who converted you, you had to go to the apostles and most of them were in Jerusalem.
+They didn’t have the New Testament yet, nor a Christian church on every corner.
+Once you learned as much as the person who converted you, you had to seek out the apostles.
+Most of them were in Jerusalem.

 All these pilgrims created an immediate need for food and housing.
-To solve this problem, the Jerusalem church decided to sell what they had to provide the required hospitality.
+To solve this problem, members of the Jerusalem church sold what they had to provide the required hospitality.
 Luke introduces us to Barnabas as an example of this generosity.

-His original name was “Joseph” but he was nicknamed “Barnabas” which means, “Son of Help” or “Son of Encouragement”.
-Barnabas was as good as his nickname because he goal was good, not glory.
+His original name was Joseph but his nickname was Barnabas which means, “Son of Help” or “Son of Encouragement.”
+Barnabas was as good as his nickname because his goal was good, not glory.
 He is always a secondary figure, standing in the background, helping others come into their own.

 Barnabas believes in Paul